dandoyon/ng-ularity/README.md

 ng-ularity
 ==========

-Demonstration applications using technologies like AngularJS
+Demonstration applications using AngularJS and other sweet HTML5 technologies.